BeanRider/NEC-Spinning-Awards/README.md

 # "Spinning Awards" — New England Conservatory of Music
 ### Public interactive installation that showcases almnus music awards and musicians

-Project still in-progress.
 This is a fullstack web application built using jQuery, NodeJS, ExressJS, and MySQL.
-Currently locally hosted.

 ## Summary from <a href="http://www.informationinaction.com/spinning-awards/">Information in Action</a>